 Seasonal Events at Tobu Zoo

 There is no denying that Tobu Zoo is a great day out for families.
-But I will openly admit: we much prefer Saitama Children’s zoo as it is even more interactive, economical, child friendly and (for the most part) the pens are better sizes for the animals.
+My biggest problem with the zoo (other than the small sizes of the enclosures) is that it is a complete rip off.
+I will openly admit: we much prefer Saitama Children’s zoo as it is even more interactive, economical, child friendly and (for the most part) the pens are better sizes for the animals.

 Facilities for families